Just call us Bond. Amortized bond.

 Financially, a bond is an obligation to pay back money.
 In return for renting that money for some period of time and for the risk of that borrower not being able to pay back the money, bonds charge rent or interest.

 Bonds have levels of seniority and other features which can make them "feel like" stocks or other kinds of investments.
-For example, it is not uncommon in large public companies to have 8 or 9 layers of bonds with fancy names like preferred, senior, junior, convertible, subordinated, debenture.
+For example, it is not uncommon in large public companies to have 8 or 9 layers of bonds with fancy names like preferred, senior, junior, convertible, subordinated, or debenture.

 Each of these flavors of bonds has a slightly different taste with the one common protein that they are all different forms of debt obligation.

 You would likely have been raised in a barn and gotten your transportation to your soccer games in a horse and covered wagon if bonds or debt didn't exist.
 Almost nobody buys a home without debt.
 Most people buy cars with debt.
-Most students pay for their college education with debt and that plastic in your wallet, yeah, it's debt.
+Most students pay for their college education with debt.
+And that plastic in your wallet?
+Yeah, it's debt.
 The one unifying string that has woven the financial fabric of this country has been financial trust.